Last updated on December 19, 2025

 Alena, Kessig Trapper | Illustration by Zoltan Boros

-Ramp in MTG is the creation of additional mana.
+Red ramp in MTG is the creation of additional mana with mono-red cards.
 This typically involves creatures or artifacts that tap for mana (mana dorks and mana rocks, as we call them) or spells and abilities that allow players to play more than one land per turn, often by searching up another land.
 Green does this the best, followed by white.

 Burst mana (Dark Ritual) isn’t generally considered mana ramp because it’s not reusable.
-A lot of the mana acceleration in black and red comes in these forms, so some of the best cards that go into red ramp decks, like Pyretic Ritual or Irencrag Feat, don’t make this list.
+A lot of the mana acceleration in black and red comes in ritual form, so some of the best cards that go into red ramp decks, like Pyretic Ritual or Irencrag Feat, don’t make this list.
 For the same reasons I don’t consider Treasure creators.
 Sorry, Dockside Extortionist.

 That said, red still has a lot of resources for ramp, including a good number of planeswalkers.
 Let’s get crackin’!